isinaltinkaya/vcfgl/README.md

 # vcfgl [![test](https://github.com/isinaltinkaya/vcf-gl/actions/workflows/test.yml/badge.svg)](https://github.com/isinaltinkaya/vcf-gl/actions/workflows/test.yml)

-## Small program to simulate genotype likelihoods from VCF GT tags
+vcfgl is a lightweight utility tool for simulating genotype likelihoods from GT fields in VCF/BCF files.
+With a given read depth, the program calculates the genotype likelihoods and writes them to the GL field in the output file.

 ## Installation